EDUCATION LINKS CASE STUDY

 Ensuring students have the background knowledge for successful tertiary study is a crucial factor in promoting engineering pathways.

-CPIT launched a new STEM strategy last year which included appointing a STEM coordinator.
+CPIT (now Ara Institute of Canterbury) launched a new STEM strategy last year which included appointing a STEM coordinator.
 Part of this role involves engaging students in science, technology, engineering and maths-related activities, aiming to get more students enrolling in and completing STEM courses.
 The programme focuses on skills identified by employers as key for careers in these fields.

 Establishing a new role – STEM coordinator